Blood pressure measurement

 Sit in a chair with your back supported.
 Your legs should be uncrossed, and your feet on the floor.

 - The cuff will be inflated quickly.
-This is done either by pumping the squeeze bulb or pushing a button.
+This is done either by pumping the squeeze bulb or pushing a button on the device.
 You will feel tightness around your arm.

 - Next, the valve of the cuff is opened slightly, allowing the pressure to slowly fall.